Gina Yashere

-Regina Obedapo Iyashere (born 6 April 1974) is a British comedian, actress and writer who has made numerous appearances on British and American television.
-She co-created the American sitcom Bob Hearts Abishola, on which she plays a supporting role.
+Regina Obedapo Iyashere (born 6 April 1974), known professionally as Gina Yashere, is a British comedian, actress and writer who has made numerous appearances on British and American television.
+She co-created the American sitcom Bob Hearts Abishola, on which she played a supporting role.

 Early life

 Yashere was born and raised in Bethnal Green, London to Nigerian parents.
-Before becoming a comedian, she worked as a lift maintenance technician and engineer (the company's first female to do so, all of which she mentions in her stand-up routine).
+Before becoming a comedian, she worked as a lift maintenance technician and engineer—becoming the first woman to reach this position in the company—all of which she mentions in her stand-up routine.

 She uses the surname "Yashere" due to encountering common mispronunciation of her original surname.